ebraekke/oci-powershell-utils/README.md

 These highlight how a secure channel can be created via Bastion and then utilized by another process.

+## Get up and running quickly

+For ssh sessions all you need is the ssh binaries in your environment.
+Both the database examples (Autonomous and MySQL) require one database and one connection object.
+Look at [this](https://github.com/ebraekke/oci-adb-intro) repo for a terraform prescription for Autonomous.
+Similarly, [this](https://github.com/ebraekke/oci-mysql-intro) repo contains a terraform prescription for managed MySQL in OCI.

 ## How it works

 The `Invoke_*.ps1` scripts have the same structure: